hyprwm/hyprland-wiki/pages/Configuring/XWayland.md

-Wayland is the bridging mechanism between legacy Xorg programs and Wayland compositors.
+XWayland is the bridging mechanism between legacy Xorg programs and Wayland compositors.

 ## HiDPI XWayland